We want you to have the best experience at the studio, so here is the low-down on what to expect..

-Just like with anything else, regular & consistent practice is key to benefiting from yoga.
+Just like with anything, regular & consistent practice is key to benefiting from yoga.
 We believe that you should move your body & create time to be mindful every single day but offer the body variety.
 This doesn’t always have to take the same form/intensity.

 I’m not flexible, can I still do yoga?

 ABSOLUTELY!
-Saying you are ‘too tight or stiff’ to do yoga is like saying you are ‘too dirty’ to take a bath.
+Saying you are ‘too stiff’ to do yoga is like saying you are ‘too dirty’ to take a bath.
 If you never do it-it will never change.
 We teach with an inclusive approach to yoga.
 It isn’t all about being bendy.
 It is often actually the nervous system that limits range of movement, not the length of your hamstrings.
 Good mobility is an essential part of life.
 If you can’t touch your toes then we guarantee that making time to move your body different ways & breathe deeply on the yoga mat will enrich your life.

 What should I bring with me to class?

 We are a fully equipped studio.
-If you have your own mat, bring it along; if you don’t we have great mats for your use.
-We just ask that you clean them after use with sprays provided for the next person.
+If you have your own mat, bring it along; if not we have great mats for your use.
+We just ask that you clean them after with sprays provided for the next person.